API Reference

 Note

-Though not strictly required, implementations are encouraged to return views of the same underlying array rather than storing independent arrays per channel.
+Though not required, implementations are encouraged to return views of the same underlying array rather than storing independent arrays per channel.

 __iter__() Iterator[str]